Honda Type R: Integra Type R

-DC2 Integra Type R
+DC2 Integra Type R (1995-2001)

 In 1995, Honda introduced their first Integra Type R to the Japanese Domestic Market (JDM).

 The Integra Type R is equipped with a 1.8-liter DOHC VTEC in-line 4-cylinder (B18C) engine.
 In the JDM Type R this engine produces 200 PS at 8,000 rpm, whereas in the US models it produces 195 hp at 8,000 rpm and 130 lbft of torque at 5,700 rpm.
-JDM cars and cars sold in other international markets came with an 11:1 compression ratio whereas the US Integra Type R has a compression ratio of 10.6:1.
+JDM cars and cars sold in other international markets came with an 11:1 compression ratio whereas the USDM Integra Type R has a compression ratio of 10.6:1.
 There were numerous differences between the Type R engine and the DOHC VTEC engine available in other Integra models (GS-R) but the increased power was primarily due to the higher compression, larger throttle body, high-lift camshafts and high-volume exhaust manifold.

 The Type R came only with a close-ratio 5-speed manual transmission.
 First gear and the final drive were identical to the GS-R transmission but gears two to four were spaced much closer.
-In addition, the Type R came equipped with a Helical limited-slip differential.
-In 1998, the JDM Type R and other international markets would receive a revised final drive ratio of 4.785 while the US Type R only had a 4.40 final drive ratio.
+In addition, the Type R came equipped with a helical limited-slip differential.
+In 1998, the JDM Type R and other international markets would receive a revised final drive ratio of 4.785 while the USDM Type R was equipped with a 4.40 final drive ratio.

 The focus of the Type R was to minimize weight while enhancing rigidity.
 The Type R has larger strut tower bars, rear performance rods on the rear frame and numerous body reinforcements.
 The Type R had revised springs and dampers as well as larger sway bars.

-The 1995–1997 Type R has 4-lug 15 x 6 aluminum wheels wrapped in Bridgestone Potenza RE010 195/55R15 tires.
+The 1995–1997 Type R has 4-lug 15 x 6-inch aluminum wheels wrapped in Bridgestone Potenza RE010 195/55R15 tires.
 Larger rotors and calipers were included and the ABS system was revised as well.
 The 1998 JDM Type R would receive 5-lug 16-inch alloy wheels wrapped in 215/45/ZR16 tires.

 Other features such as a moonroof, vanity mirrors, cruise control and a rear wiper were eliminated to save weight.
 Air conditioning was an option.
 The interior was revised as well to include a 10,000 rpm tachometer with an 8,400 rpm redline along with revised sport cloth seats and a titanium shift knob.